 Crissy Field Public Transit Options

 There are several ways to get to Crissy Field and the Golden Gate Promenade using public transit.
-This Reflections Enroute post San Francisco Excursions Using Public Transit provides the following details and options:
+Our Roving Vails post San Francisco Excursions Using Public Transit provides the following details and options and the Google Map below shows the locations of the bus stops:

 - Fares and ways to pay